sony/nmos-cpp/Documents/Dependencies.md

 <summary>If not using Conan...</summary>

 The C++ REST SDK depends on [OpenSSL](https://www.openssl.org/) (to implement secure HTTP and/or secure WebSockets).
-It is compatible with the OpenSSL 1.1 API, so the 1.1.1 Long Term Support (LTS) release is recommended.
+The nmos-cpp codebase also uses OpenSSL directly to implement the specific requirements of [AMWA BCP-003-01 Secure Communication in NMOS Systems](https://specs.amwa.tv/bcp-003-01/) and [AMWA BCP-003-02 Authorization in NMOS Systems](https://specs.amwa.tv/bcp-003-02/).

+OpenSSL version 3 is recommended, and version 3.2.1 (latest release at the time) has been tested.
-It is also possible to use OpenSSL 1.0, but the OpenSSL team announced that [users of that release are strongly advised to upgrade to OpenSSL 1.1.1](https://www.openssl.org/blog/blog/2018/09/11/release111/).
+It is currently also possible to use OpenSSL v1.1.1, although [this OpenSSL release is now end of life](https://www.openssl.org/blog/blog/2023/09/11/eol-111/index.html).

 1. Download and install a recent release
    Notes:
    - On Windows, an installer can be downloaded from [Shining Light Productions - Win32 OpenSSL](https://slproweb.com/products/Win32OpenSSL.html)
-     The Win64 OpenSSL v1.1.1s installer (latest release at the time) has been tested
+     The Win64 OpenSSL v3.2.1 installer (latest release at the time) has been tested
    - On Linux distributions, an OpenSSL package may already be available
-     The Ubuntu team announced an [OpenSSL 1.1.1 stable release update (SRU) for Ubuntu 18.04 LTS](https://lists.ubuntu.com/archives/ubuntu-devel/2018-December/040567.html)
+     For example, Ubuntu 22.04 LTS includes OpenSSL v3.0.2

 </details>